JeffT13/rd-diarization/SCOTUS/README.md

 - Install current versions of ffmpeg with `module load ffmpeg/intel/3.2.2`
 - Run with `sbatch mp3_to_wav_batch.sh /path/to/files /path/to/dest` EXAMPLE: `sbatch mp3_to_wav_batch.sh /scratch/smt570/test/mp3s /scratch/smt570/test/wavs`

-4. Audio Splitting with **audio_split.py**
-- NOTE: This is run to convert the wav files into consumable format for our model
-- Load the right modules in HPC with:

-`module purge `

-`module load ffmpeg/intel/3.2.2 `

-`module load python3/intel/3.7.3 `

-- NOTE: Make sure you have in the directory with the script (1) the wav files you want to split (2) oyez_metadata.json file from step 1 (3) an empty SCOTUS file and
-- Run with `python audio_split.py`

-5. Transcribing WITHOUT splitting with **make_transcripts.py**
+4. Pull Transcriptions with **make_transcripts.py**
 - NOTE: This was performed in HPC
-Alternatively, you can create transcripts for your wav files without splitting them by speaker by running `python make_transcripts.py`.
+Run `python make_transcripts.py`.
 Make sure this file is sitting in the same folder with all the wav files (`mv make_transcripts.py wavs` if you haven't already.)

-## d-vector embedding

-This procedure outputs a folder for each case processed, each containing a numpy array of dvector embeddings (`case_sequence.npy`) and a numpy array of labels (`case_cluster_id.npy`) which are both the same length, as well as a csv of a list of files which were not embedded (usually do to being too short).
-These are formatted for [our fork of the uisrnn](https://github.com/JeffT13/uis-rnn)
+### Transcription to RTTM

+Simply run the `oyez2rttm.py` script to write the transcriptions to the `rttm` folder in RTTM format.
+This also generates and saves a dictionary of present speakers and identification numbers so that each speaker is labelled consistently throughout the experiments.